fluxid/mocp-scrobbler/README.markdown

 # mocp-scrobbler.py (For Python3)

 Last.fm scrobbler for MOC audio player with support for now-playing notifications, daemonization and cache.
+It needs just Python 3 to run, nothing else.

-Works with internet streams (only with properly set tags - usually Icecast streams) and scrobbles on 90% of track and on track change if at least 50% or half minute was played.
+Works with internet streams (only with properly set tags - usually Icecast streams).
+Scrobbles on 90% of track or on track change/stop if at least 50% or half minute was played.
 Supports scrobbling of looped track too.

     % python3 mocp-scrobbler.py --help
     mocp-scrobbler.py 0.2